Harald Ofner

 Harald Ofner (born 25 October 1932, Vienna, Austria) is an Austrian lawyer and politician for the Freedom Party of Austria (FPÖ).

 From 1942 to 1945 Ofner attended the Nazi-era National Political Institutes of Education in Traiskirchen near Vienna.
 Subsequently, he became a heavy current electrician.
 He attended a Matura school and studied law (Dr. iur., 1958).
 By 1965, he was a lawyer.

 His political career began in the town council of Mödling.
 From 1976 to 1986, he was a provincial team leader of the FPÖ Lower Austria branch.
-From 1979 to 1983, and from 1986 to 2002 he was a deputy to the National Council.
-From 1983 to 1987, Ofner was Austrian justice minister in the governments of Fred Sinowatz and Franz Vranitzky.
+From 1979 to 1983 and 1986 to 2002, he was a deputy to the National Council.
+From 1983 to 1987, Ofner was Austrian Minister of Justice in the governments of Fred Sinowatz and Franz Vranitzky.